apache/whimsy/DOCKER.md

 * `git clone https://github.com/apache/whimsy.git` (whichever works best for you)
 * `cd whimsy`
 * Start Docker if necessary: `$ open /Applications/Docker.app`
+* `rake docker:update` # this runs docker:build and updates any Gems
-* `rake docker:update svn:update git:pull`
+* `rake svn:update git:pull` # This updates the Whimsy data sources
 * `rake docker:up`
 * visit `http://localhost:1999/` in your favorite browser

 To get a shell on the container, open a terminal console in the work directory and run `rake docker:exec`.
+The container must already be running.

-Note: the `rake docker:update svn:update git:pull` step will take a long time as it will need to download and install all of the Ubuntu packages, Ruby gems, build and install Passenger, checkout numerous svn repositories and two git repositories.
-The good news is that this can be entirely unattended as there will be no prompts required during this process (except possibly for SVN updates).
+Note: the initial run of the `rake docker:update` step will take a long time as it will need to download and install all of the Ubuntu packages, build and install Passenger, as well as update all the Ruby Gems.
+The good news is that this can be entirely unattended as there will be no prompts required during this process.
+The command does not need to be repeated each time you want to start the container, but should be repeated from time to time to fetch updated sources.

 If you wish to create the Ubuntu image separately, run `rake docker:build` (this is invoked as part of docker:update)

+The `rake svn:update git:pull` step updates the SVN and Git repos used by Whimsy.
+The container does not automatically update these (unlike the live installation), so the step should be performed as necessary before starting the container to ensure the data is sufficiently up-to-date.

 This should be enough to get the board agenda tool to launch.
 It is not known yet what functions work and what functions do not.